IAM Policy Evaluation Logic Step-by-Step - Explicit Deny, RCP, SCP, Resource Policy, Identity Policy, Permission Boundary, and Session Policy

 Result: ImplicitDeny.

-Why the Simulator does not model this: Session policies are a runtime artifact, not a persistent policy.
-To validate, call aws sts assume-role --role-arn <role-arn> --role-session-name test --duration-seconds 900 --policy '<session-policy-json>', export the returned AccessKeyId, SecretAccessKey, and SessionToken as environment variables, and then attempt the action with those temporary credentials.
+How to confirm: Session policies are a runtime artifact passed at AssumeRole time, so the policy simulator cannot model them.
+To confirm, call aws sts assume-role --role-arn <role-arn> --role-session-name test --duration-seconds 900 --policy '<session-policy-json>', export the returned AccessKeyId, SecretAccessKey, and SessionToken as environment variables, and then attempt the action with those temporary credentials.

 Reasoning shortcut: Session policy is an intersection on top of the role's effective permissions (after identity + boundary).
 It can never grant beyond what the role already has.

-Teaching point: Session policies are the right tool for short-lived CI/CD blast-radius reduction.
+Key takeaway: Session policies are the right tool for short-lived CI/CD blast-radius reduction.
 They are also the right tool for human "I'm about to do something risky, let me narrow my own permissions first" workflows.

-Case 11 — RCP Blocks Public S3 Write NO
+Case 11 — RCP Blocks Public S3 Write

 Scenario: An OU-level RCP denies s3:PutObject from any principal whose account is outside the Organization.
 An external account tries to write to a bucket in the OU.
 The bucket policy allows, but the RCP overrides at the resource side.